-The engine runs Tier III compliant when the Selective Catalytic Reduction (SCR) is activated and Tier II compliant when it is inactive (see section 1.3.4, 1-11 for different SCR options).
+This engine runs Tier III compliant when the low-pressure selective catalytic reduction is activated and Tier II compliant when it is inactive.

 The engine operates with a residual marine fuel (HFO) or with marine distillate fuel (MDO or MGO) which must be in accordance with the ISO 8217:2017 specification.
-The HFO can have a maximum viscosity of 700 cSt.
+The HFO can have a maximum viscosity of 700cSt.
 The MDO comprises either DMB or DFB, while the MGO comprises either DMA, DFA, DMZ or DFZ, according to the category definitions in the ISO 8217:2017 specification.